OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-35.md

 to create artistic designs for working in gold, silver, and bronze,

 ## Exodus 35:33
-to cut and set stones, to work in wood, and to engage in all kinds of artistic crafts.
+to cut and set stones, to work in wood, and to engage in all sorts of artistic crafts.

 ## Exodus 35:34
-He has also given both him and Oholiab son of Ahisamach, of the tribe of Dan, the ability to teach others.
+He has also granted both him and Oholiab, son of Ahisamach, of the tribe of Dan, the ability to instruct others.

 ## Exodus 35:35
 He has filled them with skill to perform all kinds of work as engravers, designers, embroiderers in violet, purple, and scarlet yarn, and fine linen, and weavers—all of them skilled workers and designers.